Wild Things - May at Cornwall Park

 11:30 AM11:30

-Summer brings so many changes to notice.
-It is the perfect season to explore the wonders of the waterfront.
-When the tide is low, we will explore the beach and look for shells, crabs, and sea stars, and when the tide is high, we will follow the trail to the Heron Rookery to spy on the colony of baby herons up in the trees.
-Wearing rain boots, water shoes, or other sturdy footwear suitable for exploring in the sand is recommended.
-A sweatshirt or jacket can also be helpful, as the shore is windy and significantly cooler than the surrounding area.
+Summer brings so many changes to notice, and it's the perfect season to explore the wonders of the waterfront!
+This month we will follow the trail that starts at the wastewater treatment plant to the Heron Rookery to spy on the colony of gangly baby herons up in the trees, as well as appreciate the plants and other wildlife we spot as we explore the trail.
+A sweatshirt or jacket can also be helpful for this location, as the shore area is windy and is often significantly cooler than the surrounding area.

 Learn more and register here!